ndchorley/tfl-cost-summariser/README.md

 ## Building and running

+You will need at least Java 8.
 Gradle is used for dependency management and building.
 Running

 ```shell
 ./gradlew createTar